PataskarSharvari/HandGestureVolumeControl/README.md

-# Hand based vomputer volume control 🎛️
+# Hand based computer volume control 🎛️

 A Python-based application that enables users to control their system's volume using hand gestures captured via a webcam.
 By leveraging computer vision techniques, the application detects the distance between the thumb and index finger to adjust the volume level in real-time.​